scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 With *custom descriptors*, exact variants are translated to `exact` Wasm heap types.

-In no-JS module kinds, strings are represented as references to a Wasm GC struct `wasmString` (for more details, see `Strings` section).
+In no-JS module kinds, strings are represented as references to a Wasm GC struct `wasmString` (for more details, see the `Strings` section).

 ### Nothing